Nithinvooradi/Expense-Tracker1/README.md

+Expense Tracker using React + TypeScript
+Basically we can add and delete all the category items and price will be tracked automatically.Filter is applied for tracking the expenses regarding particular category.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.